 Nowadays language skills are more than nice to know.
 Therefore we recommend you to take your time for experiences which won’t come along anymore after graduation.

-We do have good contact worldwide:
+We do have good research and study contact worldwide:

 More good contact we have to Eindhoven/Niederlande, Oslo/Norwegen, Roskilde und Kopenhagen/Dänemark, Irvine/USA, Oulu/Finnland.

-For detailed information about internships at foreign Universities without Erasmus support please contact your Academic Advisor.
+For detailed information about internships at foreign universities without Erasmus support please contact your Academic Advisor.